 Living on an island never gets boring!

 The fact that I can swim, do yoga and explore new things makes Koh Lanta a relaxed island for me.
-Spending my free time in nature is something I really like.
-Also, the quality of living is great here!
+The perfect location for a nomad if you ask me.

-This is gonna be a big blog post full of my best tips about living and working as a digital nomad in Koh Lanta, Thailand.
+This is going to be a big blogpost full of my best tips about living and working as a digital nomad in Koh Lanta, Thailand.
+Enjoy!

 Koh Lanta, the pretty tropical island.

-In this guide, I will tell you everything about living and visiting Koh Lanta, because this place is worth to see!
+In this guide, I will tell you more about the (work) lifestyle in Koh Lanta, because this place is worth to see!

 Why you should go to Koh Lanta

-- There is so much to discover, beaches, national parks and the underwater world (also the northern island is a definitely must-visit!)
+- There is a lot to discover, beaches, national parks and the underwater world (also the northern island is a definite must-visit!)

-Because this review is honest, I also will give some reasons why Koh Lanta is maybe not your place to be.
+Because this review is an honest one, I also will give some reasons why Koh Lanta is maybe not your place to be.
 Don’t get me wrong, I love this place, but there are some things worth to consider if you are going.

 Why you shouldn’t go to Koh Lanta